Post – Why I’m Rejoicing in the Death of the Suit

 Because that’s the whole point: wearing it well.

-Look at me, I put on a suit.
+Look at me, I'm wearing a suit.

 • Three million costumes sold in 2011 in France.